pojesh/Autonomous-QA-Agent/README.md

 # Autonomous QA Agent

 An intelligent, autonomous QA agent capable of constructing a "testing brain" from project documentation.
-It generates test cases and executable Selenium scripts using Groq LLM and Milvus vector database.
+It generates test cases and executable Selenium scripts using Groq API - GPT-OSS-20B and zilliz cloud vector database.

 ---